DreamLineLove/regex-cli/README.md

 ```
 $ java -cp java/bin/ RegexCLI
 ```
-- Run the program as above (without any flags) and you will be greeted with helpful instructions.
+- Simply run the program without any flags, as shown above, to see the available options.